K. Sreekumar: Personal life

 Sreekumar and his wife R. Indu, who is also the principal of Balussery G.G.H.S.S. school, have two children, Vyshakhan, a software engineer, and Nayanathara, an archaeology student.
-They lives in Balussery in Kozhikode district now.
+They live in Balussery in Kozhikode district now.

 Literary career

 Sreekumar's first published work was Unnayayem Ponnu Muthassim, published in 1996.
 Of the 200 books he wrote, 186 are in the children's literature category.
 Among them, the books related to drama or theatre include Malayalam Sangeetha Nataka Charitram (meaning: History of Malayalam Musical Theatre), Sebastian Kunjukunju Bhagavatar (biography of Malayalam theatre actor Sebastian Kunjukunju Bhagavathar), Orumugham - Janapriya Nataka Vediyude Midippukal, and Andrews Master, the biography of Malayalam theatre person Andrews Master, published by Kerala Sangeetha Nataka Akademi.
 His notable works of children's literature include three volume book Nammude Nadodikathakalum Aythihyangalum (meaning:Our Folktales and Legends), published in 2010, Naradan, Ganapati, Karnan, Kunchirama Circus, Kuchelan, Lalithangi, Unnikatha, Viddi!
 Kushmanda, Ozhivukalam, Chakkaramampazham and Balakathasaram (published in 2018).
 Some of the stories he wrote are taught in classes 3 and 4 under the Kerala school syllabus.
 A poetry collection called Snehachanta has also been published.

-The childrens' book Soviet Naatile Balakathakalum Nadodikathakalum, on children's stories and folktales from Soviet Union was published in two volumes by Mathrubhumi.
+The children's book Soviet Naatile Balakathakalum Nadodikathakalum, on children's stories and folktales from Soviet Union was published in two volumes by Mathrubhumi.
 The children's novel Kannur was about children becoming victims of political unrest in Kannur district, which he witnessed during his journalism times.
 The stories in Chakkaramambazham, which won 2023 Kerala Sahitya Akademi Award are developed around new topics such as gender equality, adoption, floods, and COVID-19.

 His 200th book is, 1312-page two-volume book Malayala Balasahitya Charithram, which documents the history of Malayalam children's literature from ancient folk tales and ballads to writings of 2021.

 His next book to be released is the biography of M. T. Vasudevan Nair.
 MT had already announced that he would not write an autobiography.
 His stance was that since his life had been covered in many books he written, there was no point in writing another autobiography.
 But one day, he unexpectedly called Sreekumar to his flat and asked him to write a biography.
 MT died when the writing was ninety percent complete.
 The 1008-page book, which comprehensively documents MT's personal and creative life, is scheduled for release on 13 August 2025, the day of Uthrattathi (Uttara Bhadrapada) in the month of Karkkidakam, the birthday of MT according to birth star and Malayalam calendar.
 The book is written by combining information gathered from MT's relatives, friends, and cultural activists associated with MT, as well as things MT told him directly.
 The book does not have a foreword or introduction.
 Sreekumar decided that MT's biography did not need an introduction by anyone else.